0just0/comma-placement/README.md

 10. To run a FastAPI server locally - ```make run-app```
 11. To build an application Docker - ```make build-docker```
 12. To run an app in Docker - ```make run-docker```
+13. To run tests - ```make run-tests```.
+They might fail if you don't have a running instance of a service.

 ## Manual steps with instructions: